WestpacCXTeam/Starter-Pack/README.md

 <noscript><link href="css/--currentVersion--.fallback.css" rel="stylesheet"></noscript>
 ```

-_Note: we included an `HTMLinclude` file for you that you only need to uncomment in your index file_
+_Note: we included an `HTMLinclude` snippet for you that you only need to uncomment in the index file_

 -------------------------------------------------------------------------------------------------------------------------------------